mapbender/mapbender/docs/controllers/controllers.md

 In Symfony, each HTTP request goes through the front end controller (app.php in the web directory) which determines the controller function to pass it to.

 The mapping from request path to controller function is basically done in the configuration, where the routing.yml defines these mappings - called routes - or imports their definitions from bundles (or other files).
+In your own bundle, you can also use [PHP attributes directly in your controller](https://symfony.com/doc/current/routing.html).

-To get an overview off all defined routes by using the console command.
+To get an overview of all defined routes by using the console command.

 ```console
  cd mapbender/application